Do you have an anxious cat and want it to become more trusting?

 Move slowly while you are approaching your cat.

-Allow your cat ample time to get used to you
+Allow your cat ample time to get used to to study and classify you.

-Never try to trap or force them – this will be counterproductive: Your cat may become aggressive, because it feels threatened.
+In no case try to trap or force it – this will be counterproductive: Your cat will completely hole up and be aggressive, because it feels threatened.

 To cats, change is never a good thing.
 They love rituals, their habitual places, and cosy cat naps.
 All of this, however, is only granted if the procedures around them are known and remain the same.